eXept Software AG Logo

 See #saveRemove: to do this.

-remove all elements from the receiver.
-Returns the receiver.
+remove all elements from the receiver and resize (shrink) the underlying container.

 remove the element, oldObject from the collection.